Kadagaden/chess-pieces/README.md

 You can use this piece set on Lichess with [this userstyle](https://userstyles.org/styles/181319/lichess-kaneo-midnight-pieces).

 # Sittuyin (Burmese chess) Piece Sets

+You can play Sittuyin with these pieces on [pychess.org](https://www.pychess.org)

 ### Black & Red
 ![sittuyin black-red pieces screenshot](https://i.imgur.com/JGTDGb4.png)